 Cons:

-- 15 languages.
-Productions targeting global audiences in 30+ languages may need supplementary providers for less common languages
+- 15 GA languages.
+Productions targeting global audiences in less common languages may need supplementary providers for languages outside the 90+ experimental TTS-2 set

-- Logitech Streamlabs: Built a realtime multimodal streaming assistant with sub-500ms latency for live gameplay commentary, demonstrated at CES 2025 in collaboration with NVIDIA.
+- Logitech Streamlabs: Built a realtime multimodal streaming assistant for live commentary, demonstrated at CES with NVIDIA.

-- Astrobeam / Stellar Cafe: Founder Devin Reimer: "When we adopted Inworld TTS, it was a game changer.
+- Astrobeam / Stellar Cafe: Founder Devin Reimer: "When we adopted Realtime TTS, it was a game changer.
 Immediately users switched and began mentioning how magical it was."

 Best for: Content production workflows (voiceovers, dubbing, audiobook narration) and studios that prioritize the community voice library for rapid character prototyping.